Milutin Šoškić: Coaching career

 After finishing his playing career, he finished high school coaching.
-He then became a coach at OFK Beograd which he remained for 5 years.
+He then became a coach at OFK Beograd which he remained for 3 years.
 Then he took over OFK Kikinda which he led in Yugoslav Second League.
 Then he returned to Partizan to be one of the assistant coaches.
 He worked together with Bora Milutinović and Nenad Bjeković.
-At that time, Partizan had several quality goalkeepers such as: Fahrudin Omerović, Ranko Stojić and Rade Zalad.

-After Milutinović became the coach of United States national soccer team in 1993 Šoškić was appointed the goalkeeper's coach.
+After Milutinović became the coach of the United States national soccer team in 1993 Šoškić was appointed the goalkeeper's coach.
 He remained even after Milutinović left in 1995, continuing to work with the team under head coaches Steve Sampson and later Bruce Arena.
 He left the team along with Arena after the 2006 FIFA World Cup.
 During that time, the Americans participated in four World cups and had several quality goalkeepers such as: Brad Friedel, Kasey Keller, and Tim Howard.

 Death

 Šoškić died on 27 August 2022.